chetan6780/Complete-Preparation/Topic_wise/recursion/AV4_reverse_the_stack.md

+# Reverse the stack

 ### Algorithm

 1. Insert function.

     - if the stack is empty, push the element.
     - Get the top element.
     - Recursively call the insert function with reduced elements.
     - push the temp element.

 2. reverse function.
     - Base condition.
 If stack has only one element then return.
     - Get the top element.
     - Recursively call the reverse function with Reduced input.
     - insert the temp element to the stack.

 ### Code